otari/Tinymce-facebook-embed-post/README.md

 **Usage:**

-Simply Copy/Paste embed code of any post on Facebook, plugin will take care about grabbing needed data from it.
+Simply Copy/Paste embed code of any post from Facebook, plugin will take care about grabbing needed data from it.
 Plugin simply puts dummy image into your content with *data-post*, *data-width* attributes containing information about Facebok post.